5 Birthing Positions to Help Labor Along

 You may wonder why you should squat when you could be lying comfortably on your side in bed.
 Squatting benefits mother and baby.
 It widens the pelvic openings, relieves back pain, speeds the progress of labor, relaxes perineal muscles so that they are less likely to tear, improves oxygen supply to the baby and even facilitates delivery of the placenta.
 If you have practiced squatting birthing positions a lot during pregnancy, it will be easier during labor.
 If you try squatting down right now, you can probably feel where your upper leg bones, the femora, are attached to your pelvic bones.
 When you squat, the leg bones actually act like levers to widen your pelvic outlet by twenty to thirty percent.
 Squatting gives your baby a straighter route through a wider passage, creating the easiest path for moving baby through your pelvis.
 (Women who have short second stages will choose not to squat.)

-2. Kneeling.
-Kneeling is helpful to ease overwhelming contractions, relieve back pain, or turn a posterior baby.
-It is also a position that helps you improvise, and can lead to the kneel-squat, kneeling on all fours, or the knee-chest position.
+Kneeling is helpful to ease overwhelming contractions, relieve back pain or turn a posterior baby.
+It is also a position that helps you improvise, and can lead to the kneel-squat, kneeling on all fours or the knee-chest position.

-3. Sitting.
-The sitting position widens the pelvis, but not as much as squatting does.
+Sitting birthing positions widen the pelvis, but not as much as squatting does.
 The most labor-efficient position is sit-squatting on a low stool.
-Alternatives are to sit astride a toilet seat, chair, or a birth ball you may have practiced on.
+Alternatives are to sit astride a toilet seat, chair or a birth ball you may have practiced on.
 If you must stay in bed because you’ve had a pain medication, you can sit astride the birthing bed.